Honda Element years to avoid — most common problems

 It causes a slipped joint, as well as the two U-joints at the back and it all resulted in excessive driving vibrations and shaking.
 There’s also the problem of bad CV joints for this model, and while it’s not the same as a driveshaft issue, it also triggers some vibrations and shaking noises, especially during acceleration.

 Honda Element never got renewed for the second generation, and it was in production from 2003 to 2011.
-Based on the mentioned problems, some model years are best to avoid, especially those with excessive oil leaks from the VTC solenoid and the ones with characteristic driveshaft problems.
+Based on the mentioned problems, some model years are best to avoid, especially those with excessive oil leaks from the VTC solenoid, but what are the worst Honda Element years?

 It’s also worth noting that the 2003 Honda Element model in particular had the most complaints about the key not sending the signal to the ignition switch.
-Overall, these are the model years you’ll want to avoid when buying a used Element vehicle:
+Overall, these are the model years you’ll want to avoid when buying a used Element and we’ll discuss them a bit furhter below:

 According to the reports of Honda Element drivers provided to the National Highway Traffic Safety Administration (NHTSA), the model year with the most complaints was the 2003 Honda Element.
 It has numerous reports of the ignition switch malfunctioning, as well as airbag system issues that affected driving safety.